Motor banner for tanzer 22 page

 New Tanzer 22 Motor bracket

 All this I was doing with jolly waves rocking the boat at the mooring.
-Without a motor I could not get the boat to the dock.
+Without a motor I could not get the boat to the dock which is better protected.

 Finally got the new bracket installed, huffed the new motor onto the bracket, and tightened everything.
-I tied the motor to the boat and got my anchor ready.
+I tied the motor to the boat and got my anchor ready just in case.

 I went for lunch, fully anticipating that I would take my boat for its first sail in the beautiful afternoon breeze.
 I came back to the boat, put the key on, choked the motor, pulled the crank, and pulled, and pulled ...